Introduction

 Example usage:

-# Selection using fixed interval monetary unit sampling (using column 'bookValue' in BuildIt)
+# Fixed interval monetary unit sampling

 x <- selection(